Factbox-Back to pubs, gyms and movies: plotting the road back to normal

 The states of New York, New Jersey and Connecticut lifted most capacity restrictions on businesses, including retail stores, food services and gyms, on May 19.

-California will fully reopen its economy on June 15 if hospitalisations are low and stable, and vaccine supplies are enough for everyone over the age of 16.
+California will lift most remaining crowd-capacity limits and physical distancing requirements on June 15.

-Virginia plans to lift all restrictions on June 15, except for a mask mandate.
-Minnesota plans to remove all limits by July 1, or sooner if 70% of the state’s residents over 16 get vaccinated.
+Virginia plans to lift all restrictions on June 15, except for a mask mandate, while Minnesota plans to remove all limits by July 1, or sooner if 70% of the state’s residents over 16 get vaccinated.

 Compiled by Vladimir Sadykov, Dagmarah Mackos and Federica Urso.
 Editing by Milla Nissi and Mark Potter